marcin10lw/movies-browser/README.md

 - [Mikołaj Graczyk](https://github.com/mikolajgraczyk)
 - [Jakub Helizanowicz](https://github.com/HelkaPL)

+## Adding TypeScript and React Query

+This project has been migrated to TypeScript and uses React Query for asynchronous operations.

+### TypeScript

+TypeScript brings static typing to JavaScript, providing better tooling, autocompletion, and catching errors at compile-time.
+To add TypeScript to your project, follow these steps:

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).